open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 lcalpha    = %x61-7A ; a-z
 ```

-Specific keys used by OTel concerns MUST be defined as part as the Specification too.
+Specific keys used by OTel concerns MUST be defined as part as the Specification.

 ## Value